Brufico/StandardFunctions/Readme.md

 #### Value {-}

-The factor, with reordered levels
+The factor, with reordered levels, according to either:

+* the frequency of the levels
+* a function of the values of another (numeric) variable
+* the relative frequency of a value of another variable, within all the rows of a level

 #### Details
-Do not reorder with this function an ordered factor ????
+Do not reorder with this function an ordered factor ?!!
-Currently, only works correctly with data.frames, not tbl_df. tbl_df's shouldbe treated with as.data.frame() before calling the function.
+~~Currently, only works correctly with data.frames, not tbl_df. tbl_df's shouldbe treated with as.data.frame() before calling the function.~~ Not true anymore.
+Should work ok.

 #### Example {-}